 Create a wedding email address

 As soon as you enter the door, everybody and their dog will be wanting your email address.
 Yes, some of it will be spam but sometimes there are little nuggets of gold like special show offers or competitions.
 So rather than clogging up your general inbox, create a new email for everything wedding-related and then after the day, you can delete it.
 And don’t forget, under the new GDPR rules, no-one can email you unless you have given them consent.

 Consolidate during the event

 Going to a wedding fair can be a sensory overload – loads of gorgeous stuff to see and taste.
 It can all be a little overwhelming.
 My simple advice would be to wander around all the stalls collecting cards and leaflets.
 Then take some time out with a cuppa or something stronger and go through all these leaflets, putting the interesting ones to one side.
 Perhaps have a little list of questions you might want to ask these people and on your second trip around the fair, only go back to them.
 You could even give them your email address so they can contact you – if you realise later that you aren’t interested, you just unsubscribe.
 This will save you losing the perfect supplier because you lost their card and then can’t remember their name.
 It happens more than you think.

 I hope this helps to navigate the minefield that is a wedding fair.
-And if you’d like to pop by and chat to us, click here to check out our forthcoming events.
+And if you’d like to pop by and chat to us, check out our forthcoming events.
+I have also written a blog with hints and tips that may help you to identify and avoid rogue traders – click here to check it out.